*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 Luckily, I was brought into this world with endless curiosity and the ability to hyper-focus on what interests me.

 I spent thousands of hours researching, learning and putting what I learned to work.
 Because of that, I have earned money in many different ways while traveling!

-I have been traveling full-time since the summer of 2017, and I have been making my income online 100% remotely since then.
+I have been traveling full-time since the early 2017, and I have been making my income online 100% remotely since then.

 1. Data Entry

 When I first started freelancing, I didn’t feel I had many marketable skills.
 I was still in the process of learning all I could about digital marketing, and the only skills I used in my “old life” were customer service and data entry type jobs.